sibz-tech/fnb-fullstack-portfolio/README.md

 ---

+### 6. 🐍 Python Basics Projects
+A collection of beginner-friendly Python exercises and mini-apps developed while learning the fundamentals of Python programming.
+This section demonstrates exception handling, working with data structures, and creating reusable functions and modules.

+- **Tech Used**: Python 3
+- **Course Module**: Python Essentials
+- **Projects Included**:
+  - **Rectangle Calculator** — Computes the area and perimeter of a rectangle using user input.
+  - **Shopping Cart App** — Lets users input a food list with prices and calculates the total cost.
+- **Concepts Practiced**:
+  - Exception handling
+  - Data structures (lists, dictionaries)
+  - Functions & modular code

+---
 ## 🧱 Coming Soon

 This portfolio will be updated with additional projects as I progress through the Full Stack course, including responsive design, back-end integration, and advanced JavaScript apps.